peterbourgon/peter-bourgon-org/src/blog/2016-02-07-logging-v-instrumentation.md

  which is a virtuous cycle: the more you have, the better-off you are.

 Good initial candidates for instrumentation include the things you've left out of your logging.
-That's things like incoming request counts, request durations, and error counts.
+That tends to be things like incoming request counts, request durations, and error counts.
 My [Weave](https://weave.works) colleague [Tom Wilkie](https://twitter.com/tom_wilkie)
  suggests a useful mnemonic for this three-tuple of information.
 The [RED method](https://twitter.com/LindsayofSF/status/692191001692237825)